errinjohnson/errinjohnson.github.io/_posts/2019-01-09-streaming-video-class.md

 4. Informed Decisions - Comparing channels, prices based on consumer needs.

 I spent roughly 30-45 minutes on email setup and password recovery, watching short videos and taking questions.
-I spent the about another 30-45 minutes hands-on, workshop with students to create their own accounts, one on one help.
+I spent another 30-45 minutes hands-on, workshop with students to create their own accounts, one on one help.
 I felt 4 of the 6 students were very engaged, and benefted greatly with the one on one help.
+I had students bring their own device, if they had one, most had a tablet, and 2 of them had a phone that didnt have a good connection to the web to create their google account(s).

+I plan on setting of a mobile hot spot along with Blanton's wifi in the basement.
+I hope this will improve internet connection for some.

+I also, have the commputer from Metro Gov. Digital Inclusion Department - I am going to let those with just phones, use while in class.

-I feel that spending the first part of class with concepts of related subject and the 2nd half hands on project.
+I feel that spending the first part of class with concepts of the related subject(email in this case) and the 2nd half hands with a hands on project.

-This are short projects, and I encourage students to watch video out of class and email me any questions they may have.
+These are short projects, and I encourage students to watch video(s) out of class and email me any questions they may have.
 I feel emailing to contact me will also give them real world practice.
-Although to some, email may seem like a simple task but having to navigate to create, reply and more importantly, to reset password when they can not remember it, or forgot where they put the info.

-Preparing for next wednesday at 1pm - I am working on hand outs, reference or cheat sheet to work with when they are at home, and to jot down any questions they have and or email me.
+Preparing for next wednesday at 1pm:  I am working on hand outs, reference or cheat sheet for students to work with when they are at home, and to jot down any questions they have and or email me.

-Thinking about bring my small tv with fire stick, so we can practice on 2nd half of class - and possible an quick over view on email.
+I am thinking about bringing my small tv with fire stick, so the class can practice with in the 2nd half of class - and possible a quick over view on email.